 See Related: Fun Things to do in Cottage Grove, MN

 2. The Gunflint Trail National Scenic Byway

-Just off of the North Shore Scenic Drive is the Gunflint Trail, a 63-mile long, two-lane highway that cuts through the Superior National Forest.
+Just off the North Shore Scenic Drive is the Gunflint Trail, a 63-mile long, two-lane highway that cuts through the Superior National Forest.
 It has been in operation since 1884 and has a fascinating history.

-To access the Gunflint Trail, or County Road 12, hop on Highway 61 in Grand Marais and head northwest.
+To access the Gunflint Trail or County Road 12, hop on Highway 61 in Grand Marais and head northwest.
 Along the way, you’ll drive through rolling hills and catch glimpses of untouched deciduous forests through your car windows.

 The trip will take you to the Canadian border at Saganaga Landing.
 The Chik-Wauk Museum and Nature Center is a great place to stop and stretch your legs.
-I absolutely loved this museum.
+I loved this museum.